 The best time to add extra money to your offset account is at the start of the loan, yet this is often the time at which we struggle to meet the minimum repayments.
 You may be young, and it may be your first mortgage.

 Your salary may be only just enough to pay the mortgage and still put petrol in the tank, but by using the methods outlined below you can still benefit substantially by living out of your offset account.

 In doing this you are offsetting your home loan interest to the maximum degree possible, rather than a few days later when you get around to transferring the funds to your offset account.
 Best of all, it happens automatically, so you don’t even have to think about it! it’s an automatic savings plan, and it’s working to pay off your home loan sooner, and with less effort!

-This strategy is only for those who have no debt on their credit card/s, and are confident they can pay off the entire balance every month!
+This strategy is only for those who have no debt on their credit card/s, are conscientious with their spending and are confident they can pay off the entire balance every month!

 By paying for everything on credit, you can extend the time in which money is sitting in your offset account.
 So instead of paying the utilities bills by BPAY, cheque or direct debits, or your groceries by debit card or cash, if you put these costs on your credit card that money stays in your offset account and earns you interest for another month.

 For example, if you spend $3,000 a month on expenses, and your offset account earns 4% interest, you'll save around $10 a month by paying for everything on credit and keeping that $3,000 in the offset account for an extra month, until the credit card bill is due.
 This will also see your credit card reward points rack up much faster.
 Disciplined financial management is required here though as you do need to have the money in the Offset Account to pay the credit card bill at the end of the month and avoid interest charges.